Professional Development Award Details

 • The AUH approves of the submission

-Professional development monies will only be granted for activities that transpire in the future; therefore, these awards are not intended to reimburse faculty for past professional development activities.
+Professional development monies will only be granted for activities that transpire in the future based on the funding cycle activity dates; therefore, these funds are not intended to reimburse faculty for past professional development activities.

-Applicants may request monies only for singular events or activities; however, adjuncts cannot lump multiple requests (e.g., two conferences) into one proposal.
+Applicants may request monies only for singular events or activities; therefore, adjuncts cannot lump multiple requests (e.g., two conferences) into one proposal.

 Eligibility

-• Awards are intended for adjuncts whose primary role at James Madison University is that of teaching.
+• Funds are intended for adjuncts whose primary role at James Madison University is that of teaching.

 • Adjunct faculty must have taught at James Madison University for one semester or more at the time of application.